 The Origin Of ‘The Apple Doesn’t Fall Far From The Tree’

-What you may find scattered around at the bottom of an apple tree (or pretty much any fruit tree for that matter) is the fruit it produces.
-This fruit falls off the branches and drops to the ground and does not stray far from the tree it came from.
+You’ve probably seen this before yourself, but scattered around the bottom of an apple tree (or pretty much any fruit tree for that matter) is the fruit it produces.
+This fruit falls off the branches and drops to the ground, remaining close to the tree it came from.
 Eventually, a metaphor developed from this natural occurrence and now today, it means that a person ‘is not far off from how their parents are.’

 It was me.
 I’m kidding.
 Unfortunately, the exact person is not known.
 Moreover, the place where it originated from is not clear either, however, I’ve heard it mentioned that this saying may have come from Asia, but it is hard to say for sure.

 According to Richard Jenie, who wrote German Proverbs from the Orient, he mentions that this proverb makes an early appearance in the year 1585.
 That’s old, but the earliest that I’ve seen it in print is from the year 1605.
 It’s in a a book (named below) by Hieronymus Megiser.
-In this book there are proverbs, and on page 65, there’s a part that reads:
+There are proverbs listed in this book, and on page 65, there’s a part that reads:

 (When translated from German to English, this says: “The apple does not fall far from the tree.”)